 View this post on Instagram

-Many of Philadelphia’s indoor arts and culture institutions, such as the Barnes Foundation and the Pennsylvania Academy of the Fine Arts are once again welcoming visitors with additional health and safety measures in place.
+Philadelphia is home to many indoor arts and culture institutions, such as the Barnes Foundation and the Pennsylvania Academy of the Fine Arts.
 In addition to the city’s museums and galleries, as you walk the streets, you will find visual inspiration and public art in every direction.
 Head to South Street to tour Philadelphia’s Magic Gardens, a shimmering outdoor mosaic installation built by local artist Isaiah Zagar.
 Mural Arts Philadelphia offers both guided and self-guided tours of the thousands of inspiring public artworks on display in neighborhoods throughout the city that make it the Mural Capital of the World.
 The outdoor sculpture garden at the Rodin Museum is another must-see – it is free to visit and features a casting of the artist’s most famous piece: The Thinker.

 View this post on Instagram